Stokefad/KlarnaWeatherTest/README.md

 2) User picks location
 3) Steps 2-3 as for current location

+# Navigation

+Navigation is provided with WeatherCoordinator.
+It could be extended with other coordinators for flows and root AppCoordinator but it's not necessary for 2 screen app

 # Testing

 Most of classes are injected with a protocol, so it's easy to mock service/presenter/viewController in order to test them.